abelljs/abell-website/content/starters/index.md

 ## Edit/Create/Update Post

+### index.md

-To create post, In `content` directory, you can create a folder with `index.md` file in it.
+To create post, you can create a folder with `index.md` file in it inside `content` directory.
 The name of the folder becomes the path to that post.

-E.g. `content/hello-world/index.md` becomes `dist/hello-world/index.html`
+(E.g. `content/hello-world/index.md` becomes `dist/hello-world/index.html` in the output)

 ### meta.json

 The same directory of post can also have `meta.json` (e.g. `content/hello-world/meta.json`) file.
-All the keys defined in `meta.json` can be accessed from `[path]/index.abell` with `Abell.meta.<key>`.

 ```json
 // content/hello-world/meta.json